-We consent to the reference to our firm under the caption "Experts" and to the use of our report dated September 13, 2021 with respect to the consolidated financial statements of Skillful Craftsman Education Technology Ltd, for the year ended March 31, 2019 and the use of our report dated July 20, 2021 with respect to the consolidated financial statements of Skillful Craftsman Education Technology Ltd, for the related Prospectus of Skillful Craftsman Education Technology Ltd and the related Prospectus of Skillful Craftsman Education Technology Ltd filed with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in this amendment No.5 to Registration Statement on Form F-3 of Skillful Craftsman Education Technology Ltd and to the incorporation by reference of our report dated July 20, 2021 relating to the consolidated financial statements, which appears in Skillful Craftsman Education Technology Ltd, Form 20-F for the year ended March 31, 2021.

 /s/ TPS Thayer, LLC

+TPS Thayer, LLC

+Sugar Land, Texas

+June 10, 2022

-TPS Thayer, LLC Sugar Land, Texas April 22, 2022 We consent to the reference to our firm under the caption "Experts" and to the use of our report dated August 17, 2020 with respect to the consolidated financial statements of Skillful Craftsman Education Technology Limited, for the year ended March 31, 2020, in this Registration Statement on Form F-3 of Skillful Craftsman Education Technology Limited and the related Prospectus of Skillful Craftsman Education Technology Limited field with the Securities and Exchange Commission.
+We consent to the reference to our firm under the caption "Experts" in this amendment No.5 to Registration Statement on Form F-3 of Skillful Craftsman Education Technology Limited and to the incorporation by reference of our report dated August 17, 2020 relating to the consolidated financial statements, which appears in Skillful Craftsman Education Technology Limited Form 20-F for the year ended March 31, 2020.

-/s/ Thayer O'Neal Company, LLC Thayer O'Neal Company, LLC Sugar Land, Texas
+/s/ Thayer O'Neal Company, LLC

+Thayer O'Neal Company, LLC Sugar Land, Texas June 10, 2022
-April 22, 2022